alexandru/alexn.org/_posts/2017-10-15-functional-programming.md

 After that, you might want to read
 [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) ([PDF version](https://github.com/hmemcpy/milewski-ctfp-pdf)),
-which should come only after you've went through one of the above books from cover to cover.
+which should come only after you've gone through one of the above books from cover to cover.

 <p class='info-bubble' markdown='1'>